himansrivastava/himansrivastava/README.md

 - How to reach me: Book a meeting with me on [calendly](https://calendly.com/himanshu-srivastava/30min).
 - Need to convert your idea into a scalable web app?
 Book a [Project on UpWork](https://www.upwork.com/services/product/a-full-stack-web-application-hosted-on-aws-full-stack-developer-1522113902825410560).

-## Areas of Interest: Backend, AWS, Database, and Frontend.
+## Areas of Interest: Backend, AWS, Database, and Frontend

 - Back-End Development: Python | Django | Django Rest Framework
 - Database Development: PostgreSQL | MySQL | SQLite | MS Access